HackBugs/Kubernetes/My-sheet.md

 [All-Commands for installation](https://phoenixnap.com/kb/install-kubernetes-on-ubuntu)</br>
 [All-Commands for installation-2](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)

+- Declarative - write in menifest file .yml
+- imperative - Use cmd to do anything

 - This cmd like `Sqlplus / as sysdba` - use of `strtup `
 - `Minikube status`
 - `Minikube start`